neogeek/neogeek/README.md

 - 🎉 [drawtheline](https://github.com/neogeek/drawtheline) - This package adds events to an SVG object that allows you to draw on it.
 - 🎉 [slowreveal](https://github.com/neogeek/slowreveal) - This package adds animations to SVG paths, slowly revealing the drawing.
+- 🎉 [pocket-sized-facade.js](https://github.com/neogeek/pocket-sized-facade.js) - This package is a pocket sized reimagining of the [facade.js](https://github.com/facadejs) package.

 ### CandyCoded